jackyzha0/quartz/content/notes/Fuck-it.md

 I am getting behind in my uni work.
 I keep telling myself I work hard enough, harder than most.
 But people like Luc and Alex work so much harder than me.
 I tell myself that I don't want to be "excellent", just  good enough.
 And that I don't desire greatness enought to warrant the amount of work required.
 I think I might just be being lazy.

 I have a stong tendency to reject "popular" things.
 I have a strong bias towards novelty.
-Maybe It's because pop music its actually bad or maybe its because I just dont want to be "boring".
+Maybe It's because pop music (or pop whatever) is actually bad or maybe its because I just dont want to be "boring".

 That's my real motivation.
 I think of myself as a boring person because I can't hold a decent converstation, or speak eloquently.
 So I try to be interesting in other ways: snowboarding, surfing, music, movies, books, all that.
 And philosphy.
 But.
 But what?
 Does this make me actually interesting?
 Some girls in tinder seem to find me entertaining to talk to.
 But is it just because of the pickup lines and jokes I copied?
 I guess I'll never know without being origianl.
 Although, maybe there is an element of orgininality in that I selected the ones I liked.
 That's definitely a strech.